smasky/SWAT-UQ/README.md

 2. **File Control:** For model calibration tasks — such as streamflow and water quality,  users only need to prepare a set of `.txt` files to complete the entire setup process.

-3. **End-to-End Workflow Integration:** With the support of  [UQPyL](https://github.com/smasky/UQPyL), users can efficiently carry out the full modeling workflow: sensitivity analysis -> optimization -> back-substitution.
+3. **End-to-End Workflow Integration:** With the support of  [UQPyL](https://github.com/smasky/UQPyL), users can efficiently carry out the complete modelling-based workflows: sensitivity analysis -> optimization -> back-substitution.

 ### 🍭 Quick Start

 Here, we provide a step-by-step guide to solving SWAT-based problems with SWAT-UQ-DEV.

 To get started, instantiate the `SWAT-UQ` class, which inherits from the `Problem` class in UQPyL.
-This will give you access to all the methods and algorithms available in UQPyL (see the [UQPyL Documentation](https://github.com/smasky/UQPyL)).
+This will enable all accesses to methods and algorithms available in UQPyL (see the [UQPyL Documentation](https://github.com/smasky/UQPyL)).

-Before instantiating the `SWAT-UQ` class, some preparatory works are required.
+Some preparatory works are required:

-**Step 1:** You should obtain a **SWAT project folder** (named **SWAT EXE Folder** for convenience).
+**Step 1:** Obtain a **SWAT project folder** (named **SWAT EXE Folder** for convenience).

-**Step 2:** On your hard drive, **create a separate folder** (named **Work Folder**) to store control files for setting up and solving your problems, as well as temporary files used when running the SWAT model in parallel.
+**Step 2:** Create **separate folder**  as **Work Folder** to store control files for setting up your problems, as well as temporary files used when running the SWAT model in parallel.

 **Step 3:** In the Work Folder, create a **parameter file** encoded in UTF-8.
-This file should contain the details of the parameters you want to analyze, as shown below:
+This file would show the details of the parameters you want to analyze or optimize, as shown below:

 **File name:** parameter.par